jonimoreira/specs/2_5_0/docs/source/executive_summary.rst

 We have a growing number of peer-reviewed material on our [website](http://mlhim.org/documents.html) as well as invited presentations, educational material on [SlideShare](http://www.slideshare.net/twcook) and [YouTube](https://www.youtube.com/user/MLHIMdotORG).

-Insanity: doing the same thing over and over again and expecting different results.
+*Insanity: doing the same thing over and over again and expecting different results. - Albert Einstein*
-- Albert Einstein